-This is a fantastic plugin, really useful to monitor individual repo activity or a developers activity across multiple repos.
+This is a fantastic plugin, really useful to analyze code review, monitor individual repo activity or a developer’s activity across multiple repos.
 Looks and works great!

 - get the history of developer activity across all projects and use it for filling in timesheets

 - browse commits of all branches of a repository

 - analyze project activity and the process of code review

 JCA Electronics’ engineers can be working on many projects simultaneously.
 Therefore, to fill in timesheets for billing, the company needed an easy way to see the daily work log of each developer.

 They found Contributions in user profiles invaluable for this purpose, as this page shows a developer calendar of the past year.
 When they click a day, the activity stream shows the list of commits and pull requests across all projects for that day.

 In addition, JCA Electronics appreciates the capability to see the activity across all branches (‘Show all’ link) on the Commits page of a repository or project.
 Before, they could only view the commits of each branch individually.